 About me

 My name is Jimena Zapata.
-I am a practising lawyer and a doctoral researcher in a Cotutele bi-national program between the Ludwig-Maximilian University of Munich (LMU, Germany) and the University of Granada (UGR, Spain).
+I am a practising lawyer and recently completed my Ph.D in Philosophy at the Ludwig-Maximilians-Universität München (LMU, Germany) and the University of Granada (UGR, Spain).
 My research lies at the intersection of the Philosophy of Mind & Language and Moral Psychology.
-I work at the Cognition, Values and Behaviour Research Group (CVBE) under the supervision of Prof Ophelia Deroy and Prof Neftalí Villanueva.
+I work at the Cognition, Values and Behaviour Research Group (CVBE) led by Prof Ophelia Deroy.

 Areas of interest: